rahonalab/icinga2-docker/README.md

    - SSL Support
    - pnp4nagios
    - a bunch of special plugins for monitoring ups, printer and temp sensor (via SNMP)
-1. No SSH.
-Use docker [exec](https://docs.docker.com/engine/reference/commandline/exec/) or [nsenter](https://github.com/jpetazzo/nsenter)

-1. If passwords are not supplied, they will be randomly generated and shown via stdout.

 ## Usage